wandb/docs/content/guides/hosting/iam/authentication/sso.md

     {{< img src="/images/hosting/setup_aws_cognito_ui_settings.png" alt="If your instance is accessible from multiple hosts, be sure to include all of them here." >}}

-    _wandb/local_ uses the ["implicit" grant with the "form_post" response type](https://auth0.com/docs/get-started/authentication-and-authorization-flow/implicit-flow-with-form-post) by default.
+    _wandb/local_ uses the [`implicit` grant with the `form_post` response type](https://auth0.com/docs/get-started/authentication-and-authorization-flow/implicit-flow-with-form-post) by default.

-    You can also configure _wandb/local_ to perform an "authorization_code" grant that uses the [PKCE Code Exchange](https://www.oauth.com/oauth2-servers/pkce/) flow.
+    You can also configure _wandb/local_ to perform an `authorization_code` grant that uses the [PKCE Code Exchange](https://www.oauth.com/oauth2-servers/pkce/) flow.

-4. Select one or more OAuth grant types to configure how AWS Cognito will deliver tokens to your app.
+4. Select one or more OAuth grant types to configure how AWS Cognito delivers tokens to your app.
 5. W&B requires specific OpenID Connect (OIDC) scopes.
 Select the following from AWS Cognito App:
     * "openid"
     * "profile"